Robotics

 • Describe the steps in teach-pendant programming.

-• Describes the advantages and disadvantages of teach-pendant programming.
+• Describe the advantages and disadvantages of teach-pendant programming.

-• Describe the advantages and disadvantages of walk-through programming.
+• Describe the advantages and disadvantages of lead-through programming.

 • Describe offline programming.